tom-draper/api-analytics/analytics/python/README.md

 ### 3. View your analytics

 Your API will log requests on all valid routes.
 Head over to https://my-api-analytics.vercel.app/dashboard and paste in your API key to view your dashboard.

-## Data and Security

-All data is stored securely in compliance with The EU General Data Protection Regulation (GDPR).

-For any given request to your API, data recorded is limited to only:
- - API hostname
- - Path requested by user
- - User's operating system
- - User's browser
- - Request method (GET, POST, PUT, etc.)
- - Time of request
- - Status code
- - Response time
- - API framework (FastAPI, Flask, etc.)

-Data collected is only used by the analytics dashboard.

-When using API Analytics to collect analytics for your API, you are anonymous, with the API key the only link between you and you API's analytics.
-Should you lose your API key, you will have no method to access your API analytics.

-You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.